-Rural Fire Danger Guide lists
+Rural Fire Danger Guide

-off-road motorized travel is prohibited when the Fire Index is in the Extreme Category.
+and off-road motorized travel is prohibited when the Fire Index is in the Extreme Category.

-If a citizen is ever in doubt
+If a citizen is ever in

-of what they can and cannot do, they should contact their Emergency Manager or local Fire Department.
+doubt of what they can and cannot do, they should contact their Emergency Manager or local Fire Department.

-go to the current map of ND Burn Bans in Effect.
+to go to the current map of ND Burn Bans in Effect.

 Emmons County Controlled Burn Procedures